chrwang/sasmodels/README.rst

 Notes
 -----
+This is a fork of the original Sasmodels for use in implementing neural net related features.

 cylinder.c + cylinder.py is the cylinder model with renamed variables and sld scaled by 1e6 so the numbers are nicer.
 The model name is "cylinder"